-In Silves’ historic centre…
+Silves’ historic center

-Sure.
-But in a very brief way.
+Sure, but in a very concise way.

-A little bit of history
+A bit of history

-But the story of our visit begins in the eighth century, with the invasion of the Iberian Peninsula by the Muslims.
-In the following centuries, the Silves region developed greatly and reached its peak.
-It thus became the target of greed of Muslim princes, and consequently the arena of bloody disputes.
+If possible to go back even further in time, before the construction of Silves Castle, we would find a fortification there, probably built by the Romans or the Visigoths.
+But the story of our visit begins in the eighth century, with the Muslims’ invasion of the Iberian Peninsula.
+In the following centuries, the Silves region developed and reached its peak.
+It thus attracted the greed of other Muslim princes, being the arena of bloody disputes.

 Currently, the castle is not in better condition because it has also been a victim of nature.
 Portugal has trembled with earthquakes throughout history.